Common Name: Brasil, Lemon, Heartleaf Philodendron

 Philodendrons prefer medium to bright indirect sunlight, but can live in lower light conditions.
 However, their leaves will be smaller and the vines will become leggy if the light is not bright enough.

 Water the soil thoroughly after the soil is almost completely dry.
-It is a good indication to give it water when the leaves start wilting.
+It is a good indication that it needs water when the leaves start wilting.
 Water more often in the growing season and reduce the frequency during the winter months.

-Most household temperatures ranges are adequate for these indoor plants.
+Most household temperature ranges are adequate for these indoor plants.
 Letting them remain in temperatures under 55℉ will stunt their growth.
-Prolonged exposure to cold temperatures can be fatal to these tropical indoor plants.
+Prolonged exposure to cold temperatures can be fatal for these tropical indoor plants.